SOUND FOUNTAIN

 I decided to position the units on oblique baffles.
 This would help in minimizing standing waves.
 It would also position the coils farther towards the front of the box for better alignment with the other units.
 The drawing shows the small difference according to the inclination.

-The units had only four holes for fixing.
-Four clamps were added for rigid fixing of the unit.
+These Goodmans units have only four holes for fixing.
+Four clamps were used for added rigidity.

-The box is well braced using metal strips glued on wooden sticks to minimize panel resonances.
+The box is well braced using metal strips glued on wooden beams to minimize panel resonances.
 The unit is braced as well.

-The front of the box is detachable so the unit can be screwed on the baffle and damping material can be adjusted.
+The front of the box is detachable so the unit can be fixed to the baffle and damping material can be readjusted if necessary.

-The subwoofer has 2 vents and is mounted in an iron frame together with the units for mid and high.
+The subwoofer has 2 vents and is mounted in an iron frame together with the units for mid and high frequencies.

 Qts = 0.30